ghdl/ghdl-cosim/doc/vhpidirect/declarations.rst

   an access to array of integers are both passed as ``int*``.

   As a result, it is typically possible to reuse the same C implementation for handling VHDL arrays/records or their accesses/pointers.
-See, for example, :ref:`COSIM:VHPIDIRECT:Examples:arrays:intvector:vhdlsized`.
+See, for example, :ref:`COSIM:VHPIDIRECT:Examples:arrays:intvector:vhdlsized` and/or :ref:`COSIM:VHPIDIRECT:Examples:quickstart:shrecord`.